5 yoga moves you can do in the at home office

-Your body can get a little hunched up when you’re seated at a desk all day.
+Your body can get a little hunched up when you’re seated at a desk all day – especially if it’s your own dining table.
 Give your neck, shoulders and spine a pick-me-up by practicing Seated Crescent Moon.

 How to do it: Lift your arms up over your head and gently clasp your stretched out fingers together.
 Lean to one side and take three deep breaths before leaning to the other and doing the same thing.